chigarow/tdl-forward-bulk/readme.md

 7. **Configure the Telegram Bot (Optional):**

-   Make sure you have `tdl` installed on your system.
-Follow the installation instructions from the [official tdl documentation](https://docs.iyear.me/tdl/).

-7. **Configure the Telegram Bot (Optional):**

    If you want to use the bot interface:

    a.
 Create a `secrets.properties` file in the project directory: